hl7ch/ch-core/pages/_includes/intro.md

 FHIR profiles are managed under HL7 Switzerland:

 * [HL7 Switzerland Technical Comitee](https://www.hl7.ch/technisches-komitee/)

-## Usage

-This document is a working specification that may be directly implemented by FHIR<sup>&reg;&copy;</sup> system producers.

-Information contained in this document is aimed at providing guidance on representing Switzerland local concepts using FHIR.
-This includes code systems, extensions and profiles on base FHIR types.
-The content of the IG is general in nature and seeks to provide a ‘how-to’ guide when representing concepts, it includes core base profiles that can be further constrained for a particular usage.

-FHIR<sup>&reg;&copy;</sup> connectathon events are key to the verification of the guide as being suitable for implementation.
-This implementation guide will be used as the basis for Switzerland connectathon events.

 ## Collaboration
 This guide is the product of collaborative work undertaken with participants from: